mehulagg/gitlab/doc/development/agent/identity.md

 ## Kubernetes Agent authentication

-When adding a new agent, the UI wizard gives the user a bearer access token.
+When adding a new agent, GitLab provides the user with a bearer access token.
 The agent uses this token to authenticate with GitLab.
 This token is a random string and does not encode any information in it, but it is secret and must be treated with care.
 Store it as a `Secret` in Kubernetes.